ArkScript-lang/ArkDoc/README.md

 # ArkDoc

-It's **Lite** documentation gen for arkscript sources files (.ark) based on [Mkdocs](https://github.com/mkdocs/mkdocs), and write in ruby.
-You probably think : you created a programming language and you don't use it, but for to your answer : _yes, we will probably use ArkScript in a update_.
+It's **Lite** documentation gen for arkscript (.ark) based on Mkdocs, and write in ruby.
+You probably think : you created a programming language and you don't use it, but for to answer you : _yes, we will probably use ArkScript in a next one update_.

 ## Dependencies